 What Is a Ghost Orb?

-Most people associate wispy apparitions with the term "ghost", but people who really search for these elusive beings often look for ghost orbs instead.
-An orb is just what the word implies; it's circular in shape, much like a globe.
+Most people associate wispy apparitions with the term ghost, but people who really search for these elusive beings often look for ghost orbs instead.
+An orb is just what the word implies; it's circular, much like a globe.
 In fact, orbs are often referred to as globes or globules.
 These balls of light can come in a range of sizes and illumination, with some barely visible and others brightly glowing.
-However, before you get too excited thinking about the ghost orb you witnessed recently, keep in mind that an orb doesn't necessarily signify that a ghostly spirit is nearby.
+However, before you get too excited thinking about the ghost orb you witnessed recently, keep in mind seeing an orb doesn't necessarily signify that a ghostly spirit is nearby.

 Spiritual Ghost Orbs

-A true ghost orb is one of a spiritual nature.
+It is theorized a true ghost orb is one of a spiritual nature.
 Are these the exact spirits of the dead?
 Some people believe so.
 In fact, people who follow this theory believe that when they see an orb, they are actually viewing a deceased person's soul.
 There are others who don't believe these spheres are actually individual spirits, but instead hosts to many spirits, all contained within the pulsating light that forms an orb.
 Still others believe that while these orbs are spirits, they never belonged to a human body, believing instead that they are evidence of the spiritual side of nature.
+Others do not believe orbs are ever spiritual or ghostly in nature.

 How Important Is Shape?